The Management Support System (MSS) explains how importers can keep more accurate administrative records and pay the

 - AG exports

-These reports will be free of charge.
-They will list all entries made by you where the BR or AG code has been entered in box 44 to assist reconciliation to be carried out, in particular against C79s.
+These reports are free of charge.
+They list all entries made by you where the BR or AG code has been entered in box 44 to assist reconciliation, in particular against C79s.
 If no code is entered in box 44, the entry won’t appear on the report.

-Information on the reports will include entry number, date, EPU, declaration unique consignment reference (UCR), master UCR, agent’s reference and BR or AG code in box 44.
+Information on the reports include the entry number, date, EPU, declaration unique consignment reference (UCR), master UCR, agent’s reference and BR or AG code in box 44.

 Reports will normally be sent within 15 working days of month end (for imports) and between the 15th working day and the end of the month following submission of the entry (for exports).

 This solution applies to importers only.
-This involves including your 3 digit number branch identifier number as part of the agent’s reference in box 7 of the C88 customs declaration for example TGR12867498/002 or 001 - FWAYU561829.
+This involves including your 3 digit number branch identifier as part of the agent’s reference in box 7 of the C88 customs declaration, for example TGR12867498/002 or 001 - FWAYU561829.
 As box 7 of the declaration also appears on the C79 (a form detailing each month all your imports where VAT has been charged) this may help reconciliation of your imports against branches and may be used in conjunction with or instead of the MSS report detailed above.

-Please contact the MSS team to sign up for EORI reports but note the MSS team is not responsible for issuing EORI numbers.
+Please contact the MSS team to sign up for EORI reports but note the MSS team isn’t responsible for issuing EORI numbers.

-For more information on the Data to the Trade scheme contact the Frontiers MSS team.
+For more information on the Data to the Trade Scheme contact by email: email@example.com or write to:

 21 Victoria Avenue